VigneshvickyData/Practicing_DANLC-Lab/README.md

 ### ✅ Lab 7: Tuple Methods, Packing, Unpacking & Conversion
 Worked with tuples to represent structured records and practiced packing/unpacking and data conversion.

+### ✅ Lab 8: Set Operations and Inventory Management
+Explored set operations to handle unique items and performed inventory comparison tasks using Python sets.

+### ✅ Lab 9: Dictionary Operations Using App Profiles
+Used dictionaries to simulate app user profiles, and practiced accessing, updating, and filtering data based on keys and values.

+### ✅ Lab 10: Operator-Based Computation using Python
+Implemented arithmetic operations like addition, subtraction, multiplication, and division using Python variables, demonstrating operator-based computation.

 ---

 ## 📌 Purpose